masolimano/maneage/README.md

 regarding the generalities are useful for all implementations.

-The first link below points to the GNU Make manual in various formats and in the second, you can get it in PDF (which may be easier to read in the first time).
+The first link below points to the GNU Make manual in various formats and in the second, you can download it in PDF (which may be easier for a first time reading).

   https://www.gnu.org/software/make/manual/